-1.5.7 2-Gigabyte File Size Macro
+1.4.7 2 GB File Size Macro

-The C RTL provides support for compiling applications to use file sizes and offsets that are two gigabytes (GB) and larger.
+The C RTL provides support for compiling applications to use file sizes and offsets that are 2 GB and larger.
 This is accomplished by allowing file offsets of 64-bit integers.

-The fseeko and ftello functions, which have the same behavior as fseek and ftell, accept or return values of type off_t, which allows for a 64-bit variant of off_t to be used.
+The fseeko and ftello functions, which have the same behavior as fseek and ftell, accept or return values of type off_t, which allows for a 64-bit variant of off t to be used.